-After the Budget Presentation by Finance Minister Tito Mboweni on 24 February 2021, our annual South African Tax Spreadsheet Calculator 2021/ 2022 is now available and the online version has been updated.
+As per the budget speech on 23 February 2022, we have updated our annual South African Tax Spreadsheet Calculator 2022/ 2023 and it is now available and the online version updated.
 Using the calculator you will be able to estimate PAYE, SDL and UIF and compare them to DWT taxes if you own your own business.

 Free Tax calculator: Latest South African Tax Spreadsheet calculator (with 3 years history)

 You can get quick answers from the online version of the latest South African Tax Spreadsheet calculator (which includes 3 years history) (see instructions on YouTube below).

 Comment (2023): Some savings in taxes on a like for like basis.
 If you were lucky enough to get an increase you may pay more, but for anyone who didn’t get an increase, you should have a little bit more money in the bank.
 Big news is the official move of company taxes from 28% to 27%.